simchaFarag/theory-in-an-instant/README.md

-# Theory in an instant
+# Theory in an Instant
 C# server and ReactJS inetrface with connection to SQL server.

 ### What you can do: